Gemma-comp/Gemini-auto-backend-project/README.md

      </ul>
   <li>Run development server using npm run dev</li>
   <li>Make a POST request to the /api/ask endpoint adding a query key to the request body and for instance users as the values to test</li>
+  {
+    "query":"users"
+  }
 </ol>

-<h1>Note</h1>
+<h4>Note</h4>
-<p>Might not give the expected output, AI adds some discriptions to code generated even though, the ai has been ordered not to.</p>
+<p>Might not give the expected output, AI adds some discriptions to code generated even though, the ai has been ordered not to.
+We will look into it in other prompt versions 😉</p>